dishq/drf_multi_lookup/README.md

-This is a package written on top of [drf-writable-nested](https://github.com/beda-software/drf-writable-nested) inorder to make API calls without knowing exact Primary Key but using candidate keys.
+This is a package written on top of [drf-writable-nested](https://github.com/beda-software/drf-writable-nested) inorder to make calls to serializer without knowing exact Primary Key but using candidate keys.

 Requirements